 The new building was designed with staff and residents in mind.
 The building will have all of the services citizens use on a regular basis on the first floor, with other functions on the second floor.
-By working with the developer of Village Center for the design and construction of City Hall
+By working with the developer of Village Center for the design and construction of City Hall The 2016 Comprehensive Plan recommend that City Hall should be the city is utilizing the economies of scale to provide cost savings.

-The current City Hall should be demolished, with the possible exception of the current Civic Center.
+The current City Hall should be demolished, with the possible exception building, and the potential it creates for the growth of mold within the of the current Civic Center.
 That area should be studied to see if a building, is highly concerning.
 The electrical system within the building is repurposing of it is feasible.
 The property should be retained by the city and utilized for green space, a park or other recreational opportunities.
-If future expansion of the Police or Fire Station is necessary, this land could be utilized for the growth.
+If future expansion of the Police or Fire Station is necessary, this land ould be utilized for the growth.